AlphaCrystal: Contact map based crystal structure prediction using deep learning: Introduction

 \section{Introduction}

 The periodic crystal structures of inorganic materials determine the many unique and exotic functions of functional devices such as lithium batteries, quantum computers, solar panels, and chemical catalysts.
 While it is easy to compose a material with chemically reasonable formula or to generate millions of formulas with charge neutrality and electronegativity balance using modern generative machine learning algorithms such as MATGAN \cite{dan2020generative}, it is notoriously challenging to predict the crystal structure from a given chemical composition \cite{maddox1988crystals}, which however is required to check its thermodynamic and mechanical stability or their synthesizability \cite{jang2020structure,frey2019prediction, aykol2019network}.
 With the crystal structure of a chemical substance, many physichochemical properties can be predicted reliably and routinely using first-principle calculation or machine learning models \cite{xie2018crystal}.
-Unsurprisingly, manually constructing or machine learning based generation of new crystal structures are also challenging and remains to be an unsolved problem in materials science.

 Due to its importance in chemistry and condensed matter physics, crystal structure prediction has been investigated intensively for more than 30 years \cite{tsuneyuki1988first,bush1995evolutionary,glass2006uspex,woodley2008crystal,hautier2011data,wang2012calypso,curtis2018gator, avery2019xtalopt,ryan2018crystal,oganov2019structure}.
 In the crystal structure prediction (CSP) problem\cite{lyakhov2013new}, the goal is to find a ground state structure (in terms of all atomic coordinates of the atoms in a unit cell) with the lowest free energy for a given chemical composition (or a chemical system with variable composition) at a given pressure–temperature condition.
 It is assumed that atomic configurations with lower free energy correspond to more stable arrangement of atoms and the materials will be more synthesizable.
 One of the simplest and most widely used approaches for CSP is the template based or element substitution approach in which an existing crystal structure with a similar formula is first identified and then some atoms will be replaced with other type of elements.
 The replacement can either based on personal heuristics or guided by machine learned substitution rules in terms of element combination patterns\cite{fischer2006predicting,hautier2011data} or atomic fingerprints that describe coordination topology \cite{ryan2018crystal} or other chemical patterns \cite{shen2020charge} around unique crystallographic sites.
 Template based approaches are widely used in discovering new materials such as lithium ion cathode materials \cite{shen2020charge} and heteroanionic compounds \cite{he2020computational}.
 But they have a major limitation in its inability to generating new crystal structure types.